nnstreamer/nnstreamer/tools/README.md

 - Debugging
 - Profiling(in progress)

-If you are interested in the tool technolog to optimize the your application using NNStremaer, Please refer to the below issue.
+If you are interested in the tool technology to optimize your application using NNStremaer, please refer to the below issues.
 * https://github.com/nnsuite/nnstreamer/issues/132